Canon 2000D vs SX520

 It is notable that the 2000D has a hotshoe, while the SX520 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The 2000D is a recent model that features in the current product line-up of Canon.
-In contrast, the SX520 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the SX520 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX520 was succeeded by the Canon SX530.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 2000D and SX520 can be found, respectively, in the Canon 2000D Manual (free pdf) or the online Canon SX520 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 2000D or the Canon SX520 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.